iLVL-Key/FFXI/gearswap/readme.md

 <summary>WAR</summary>

+Version 7.2.1
+- Fixed AutoSave trying to use High/Super Jump while not in combat.

 Version 7.2
 - Adjusted Weaponskills to not equip a Weaponskill gear set when inside Abyssea and an Abyssea Proc Weapon pair is equipped.